Asharalikhan4/MovixGPT/README.md

 - As soon as user login/SignUp, set that data in our redux store and navigate user to main page.
 - Redux implemented.
 - SignOut implemented.
+- Add hard coded value in the constant file.
+- Registered for TMDB Api.
+- Fetch movie from TMDB Api.

 #### UI
 - Login/Signin